 The icebreaker box is checked on by default.
 You don’t have to do one, but we recommend it.
-They offer a chance to break the ice and get everyone in a chatty mood that encourages active participation.
+An icebreaker is a great way to get everyone speaking up at the start of your agile retrospective.

 If you’re doing an icebreaker, you’ll have a random question to answer.
 You can refresh it if you want another option, or you can create your own.
 Maybe something about your favorite fairy tale?